 An Archaeophyte.
 This annual was formerly an arable weed of chalk and limestone soils, but it is now a rare bird-seed casual.

 Leaves – raw or cooked.
 Added to salads or used as a pot-herb.
 The leaves are also used as a spice.

 This monocarpic, dioecious perennial herb is restricted to dry limestone sites, typically occurring in short-grazed, open, species-rich turf on S.-facing slopes.

-A casual herb.
+A casual, neophyte herb.
 An annual which occurs on rubbish tips and waste ground, arising from bird-seed and food refuse.

 A biennial or monocarpic perennial herb found on sea-walls, beside brackish ditches, on tidal river banks and drift lines, and the uppermost parts of saltmarshes.